Whenever we talk about tools for Amazon FBA sellers, we first recommend sticking with the basics to keep costs low.

-This app is very easy to navigate when you first install it.
+Scoutify 2 is the scanning app that comes with an Inventory Lab subscription.
+It's really easy to navigate when you first install it.

 Shipping Supplies / Tools

-The thing is, when we use regular packing tape, we usually do 3 pieces of tape across the top seam and the bottom seam.
-Just to make sure it stays close.
+The thing is, when we use regular packing tape, we usually put 3 pieces of tape across the top seam and the bottom seam just to make sure the box stays closed.

 This is the type of tape that very large companies use.
-It's similar to that black tape that Amazon uses that says “Amazon” across it.
+It's similar to that black tape Amazon uses that says “Amazon” across it.

-The cost is around $400 for the machine and then about $20 for the rolls of tape (they are very large).
+The cost is around $450 for the machine and then about $15 for the rolls of tape (they are very large).

-Aside from just printing the Amazon FNSKU labels (the one’s that tell Amazon the product is yours, that you put on the UPC code during the shipping process).
-You can also use the Dymo to print out your own “this is a set” stickers, suffocation warnings or even custom expiration date labels.
+In addition to printing the Amazon FNSKU labels (the ones that you place over the product's UPC code during the shipping process to tell Amazon the product is yours), you can also use the Dymo to print out your own “this is a set” stickers, suffocation warnings or even custom expiration date labels.

-The cost is around $100 for the LabelWriter 450 Turbo.
+The cost is around $80 for the LabelWriter 450 Turbo.

 Scotty Peelers are one of those tools that seem pretty insignificant, but are oh-so-helpful!

-Almost all of our clearance purchases, Big Lots purchases and Liquidation purchases have price stickers.
+Almost all of our clearance purchases, Big Lots purchases, and Liquidation purchases have price stickers.
 That means we are peeling LOTS of stickers!

 The sizes that we keep in stock are: 8×10, 9×12, 11×14 & 14×20.